 Walking from here, with its ubiquitous white vans parked outside, the road leads past various wine caves offering the great wines of the Minervois for tasting.
 To the left is an excellent bookshop providing coffee as well as some unique and collectable books - some dating back 100s of years.
 Next to it is the Tourist Office which is a mine of information, where there are lots of guide books and cards for sale.
 Also here is the Museum, which is good to enter, as you will see all the treasures found about, dating back to the Romans and the dawn of civilization (there are some lovely dolmens, megalithic tombs, 5 minutes drive away, with gorgeous views over the garrigue and canyons).

 The village has lots of nooks to enjoy the little things of life, the miracles that nature and history unlock.
 Walking back towards the nose of the village, steep roads, narrow, with gates, and castle walls fall down into the river bed.
 Here if water is about, you can paddle in a river that runs under the hillside, through a natural bridge - there are more than one bridge - which you can follow on foot, if the river is dry or the water not too deep.

 Go left to the hook of the nose, where the river Brian and the river Cesse, meet.
 Here you can cross over the river and up a steep stairway to see how Simon de Montfort looked when he lay siege to Minerve.
 There is construction now, recreating where the breach took place, where the old passageways went down to the well that supplied the water to the village.
 The village is being reconstructed here, walls put back in place, so soon you will be able to walk in the ways of the Cathars, and the villagers of Minerve.

-Rentals France - for a selection of boats to rent on the Canal
+Look at Boat Rentals France - for a selection of boats to rent on the Canal du Midi

 Here is a sprinkling of holiday rentals near Minerve: